 The survey team will then ask everyone who wants to join the survey some questions about any symptoms they may have now or in the past, contacts with someone who had COVID-19, and what kind of contacts outside the home they have.
 They will also ask about gender, ethnicity, religion, date of birth and occupation.
-The survey team will also show everyone how to use a self-swabbing kit to take a swab from their throat and nose.
+If any information gets missed accidentally, a member of the survey team will call you.
+The survey team will also show everyone how to use a selfswabbing kit to take a swab from their throat and nose.
 This swab will tell us whether you currently have the COVID-19 virus.
 Taking the swab is easy: it is the same swab test that is being used in the drive through testing centres.
 Anyone aged 12 years or older can take the swab themselves.
 We will ask the parent/carer to take the swab from children aged 2-11 years, after they have tried it themselves.
 The swabs are the same size as used normally for children.
 The reason for asking people to swab themselves is to protect the survey team in case people have COVID-19 and don't know it.